-What is Ecoboost?
+What is an Ecoboost engine?

-“How do you tell people that you’re going to sell them a smaller displacement engine for more money?” ~ Sue Cischke, Ford’s vice president for Sustainability, Environment, and Safety Engineering,
+“How do you tell people that you’re going to sell them a smaller displacement engine for more money?” ~ Sue Cischke, Ford‘s vice president for Sustainability, Environment, and Safety Engineering, about the ecoboost engine.

 Ninety-eight percent of America’s cars run on gasoline.
 While there is the desire to move to other fuels and technologies that have not happened and won’t happen in great numbers before 2012.
 Gasoline-powered vehicles will be the number one seller for years to come.
 The race to get more miles per gallon out of the gasoline-powered vehicle is on.